Compress, Gather, and Recompute: REFORMing Long-Context Processing in Transformers: Experiments

 \subsection{Needle-In-A-Haystack Evaluation}

-To evaluate the precise retrieval performance of our approach, we employ the Needle-in-a-Haystack (NIAH) benchmark, following \citet{gkamradt2024niah}.
+To evaluate the precise retrieval performance of our approach, we employ the Needle-in-a-Haystack (NIAH) benchmark \citep{gkamradt2024niah}.
 In this task, a specific "needle" sentence (\textit{``The best thing to do in San Francisco is eat a sandwich and sit in Dolores Park on a sunny day''}) is embedded within various depths of irrelevant context consisting of diverse essays by Paul Graham.
-The model must correctly answer the question: \textit{``What is the best thing to do in San Francisco?''} This benchmark is more challenging than the commonly used passkey retrieval task \citep{mohtashami2023landmark}, where the haystack often consists of repetitive sentences, as it requires identifying and recalling a needle sentence from a highly diverse and non-repetitive context.
-For evaluation, we consider a response to be correct if it contains all three key phrases: \textit{``eat a sandwich''}, \textit{``sit in Dolores Park''}, and \textit{``a sunny day.''}
+The model must correctly answer the question: \textit{``What is the best thing to do in San Francisco?''} For evaluation, we consider a response to be correct if it contains all three key phrases: \textit{``eat a sandwich''}, \textit{``sit in Dolores Park''}, and \textit{``a sunny day.''}

-In \Cref{fig:niah}, we compare the performance of our method against H2O, InfiniPot (representing recurrence-based methods) and InfLLM (representing random access methods).
-Our method demonstrates stable performance across all needle depths and context lengths up to 1M tokens, significantly outperforming both baselines.
-In contrast, H2O and InfiniPot exhibit forgetting issues, failing to retain critical information in longer inputs.
+In \Cref{fig:niah}, we measure the performance of our method at different context lengths and needle depths.
+Our method demonstrates perfect performance across all setups up to 1M tokens, highlighting our method's robustness in handling extremely long contexts while maintaining precise retrieval performance.

-InfLLM also struggle at long contexts despite having the flexibility to perform random access, suggesting that it often fails to retrieve relevant information from the full KV cache.
-This aligns with our findings \Cref{sec:app-experiments-ablation}, where certain heads indeed show poor retrieval performance.
-On the contrary, \mname collects only the top-performing heads across multiple layers to construct the context embeddings, ensuring that the relevant inputs are successfully identified.
-These results highlight the limitations of existing approaches and underscore our method's robustness in handling extremely long contexts while maintaining precise retrieval performance.